gdsfactory/gdsfactory/docs/contribution.md

 ## Why does gdsfactory exists?

 For Photonics IC layout I used [IPKISS](https://github.com/jtambasco/ipkiss) for 6 years.
-IPKISS is slow with big layouts, so in 2019 I tried all the commercial (Luceda, Cadence, Synopsys) and open source EDA tools (phidl, gdspy, picwriter, klayout-zero-pdk, nazca) looking for a fast and easy to use workflow.
+IPKISS is slow with big layouts, so in 2019 I tried all the commercial (Luceda, Cadence, Synopsis) and open source EDA tools (phidl, gdspy, picwriter, klayout-zero-pdk, nazca) looking for a fast and easy to use workflow.

 The metrics for the benchmark were: